Ronald Lamola

-Ronald Ozzy Lamola (born 21 November 1983) is a South African lawyer and politician, Minister of Justice and Correctional Services, and a member of the African National Congress (ANC).
-He has also been serving as a Member of the National Assembly of South Africa since 22 May 2019.
+Ronald Ozzy Lamola (born 21 November 1983) is a South African lawyer and politician who is the Minister of International Relations and Cooperation as a Member of the National Assembly of South Africa since 22 May 2019 as a member of the African National Congress (ANC).
+He was Minister of Justice and Correctional Services from May 2019 to June 2024.
 He is a member of the ANC's National Executive Committee and National Working Committee.
 Lamola had previously been involved in the African National Congress Youth League.

 Early life and education

 Ronald Ozzy Lamola was born 21 November 1983 in the town of Bushbuckridge, then part of South Africa's Transvaal Province.
 He joined the ANC Youth League at the age of thirteen in 1996.
 In 2000, he matriculated from Mchacka High School.
 He soon enrolled for a law degree at the University of Venda.
 During his time at the university, he was President of the Student Representative Council (SRC) and Chairperson of the South African Students Congress in Limpopo.

 He achieved a practical legal training degree from the University of South Africa in 2006.
 In 2008, he obtained a post-graduate certificate in corporate law from the University of South Africa.
 Later on, he received a post-graduate certificate in banking law and the financial markets.
 Lamola acquired an LLM in corporate law from the University of Pretoria.
 He attained a post-graduate certificate in telecommunications policy and regulation and management from Wits Enterprise.
 He holds two master's degrees from the University of Pretoria.